Bupa OSHC will meet your visa conditions - see if it's the right option for you.

 How to make a claim

-Making a claim on your Bupa OSHC is easy and involves these simple steps;
+Making a claim on your Bupa OSHC is easy and members have a range of claiming options:

 If you are claiming money back on a treatment you have paid for, your payment will be sent to your nominated bank account.
 If you are claiming in order to pay for a treatment, you will be sent a cheque made out to the service provider.